huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 ## How to upload my trained checkpoint

-To upload your trained checkpoint, make sure to follow the instructions [here](https://huggingface.co/transformers/model_sharing.html) on how create a model repository on the 🤗 model hub .
+To upload your trained checkpoint, make sure to follow the instructions [here](https://huggingface.co/transformers/model_sharing.html) on how to create a model repository on the 🤗 model hub .

 Having created your model repository on the hub, you should clone it locally.